cisagov/manage.get.gov/docs/developer/README.md

 | POOL_TIMEOUT             | Determines how long we try to keep a pool alive for, before restarting it.                        |

 Consider updating the `POOL_TIMEOUT` or `POOL_KEEP_ALIVE` periods if the pool often restarts.
 If the pool only restarts after a period of inactivity, update `POOL_KEEP_ALIVE`.
 If it restarts during the EPP call itself, then `POOL_TIMEOUT` needs to be updated.

-### Test if the connection pool is running
-Our connection pool has a built-in `pool_status` object which you can call at anytime to assess the current connection status of the pool.
-Follow these steps to access it.

-1. `cf ssh getgov-{env-name} -i {instance-index}`
-* env-name -> Which environment to target, e.g. `staging`
-* instance-index -> Which instance to target.
-For instance, `cf ssh getgov-staging -i 0`
-2. `/tmp/lifecycle/shell`
-3. `./manage.py shell`
-4. `from epplibwrapper import CLIENT as registry, commands`
-5. `print(registry.pool_status.connection_success)`
-* Should return true

-If you have multiple instances (staging for example), then repeat commands 1-5 for each instance you want to test.

 ## Adding a S3 instance to your sandbox
 This can either be done through the CLI, or through the cloud.gov dashboard.
 Generally, it is better to do it through the dashboard as it handles app binding for you.